obs-websocket-community-projects/obs-websocket-js/README.md

 ```

 #### Receiving Events
-All events support the following two Syntax options where `data` will contain the raw response from the WebSocket plugin.
+For all events, `data` will contain the raw response from the WebSocket plugin.
 _Note that all response objects will supply both the original [obs-websocket][link-obswebsocket] response items in their original format (ex: `'response-item'`), but also camelCased (ex: `'responseItem'`) for convenience._
 - EventName must exactly match what is defined by the [`obs-websocket`][link-obswebsocket] plugin.